-Non-qualified stock options granted to outside directors vest and become exercisable as follows: (i) 50% of the total number of shares of Common Stock subject to a non-qualified stock option vest and become exercisable on the first anniversary of the date of grant, provided the outside director is providing services to the Company or a subsidiary on that date; (ii) an additional 25% of the total number of shares of Common Stock subject to a non-qualified stock option vest and become exercisable on the second anniversary of the date of grant, provided the outside director is providing services to the Company or a subsidiary on that date; and (iii) the remaining 25% of the total number of shares of Common Stock subject to a non-qualified stock option vest and become exercisable on the third anniversary of the date of grant, provided the outside director is providing services to the Company or a subsidiary on that date; and (iii) the remaining 25% of the total number of shares of Common Stock subject to a non-qualified stock option vest and become exercisable on the third anniversary of the date of grant, provided the outside director is providing services to the Company or a subsidiary on that date.
+Non-qualified stock options granted to outside directors vest and become exercisable as follows: (i) 50% of the total number of shares of Common Stock subject to a non-qualified stock option vest and become exercisable on the first anniversary of the date of grant, provided the outside director is providing services to the Company or a subsidiary on that date; (ii) an additional 25% of the total number of shares of Common Stock subject to a non-qualified stock option vest and become exercisable on the second anniversary of the date of grant, provided the outside director is providing services to the Company or a subsidiary on that date; and (iii) the remaining 25% of the total number of shares of Common Stock subject to a non-qualified stock option vest and become exercisable on the third anniversary of the date of grant, provided the outside director is providing services to the Company or a subsidiary on that date.
 Notwithstanding the foregoing, in the event of an outside director's termination of service due to his or her death, all unvested non-qualified stock options will immediately become 100% vested and exercisable.
+Subject to certain limitations, the exercise price of non-qualified stock options granted pursuant to the 2008 Incentive Plan is the fair market value of the Common Stock on the date of the grant.
+Such exercise price must be paid in full in cash at the time an option is exercised.
+Non-qualified stock options granted under the 2008 Incentive Plan expire on the earliest of (i) the date immediately preceding the tenth anniversary of the date of grant, (ii) termination of service for any reason other than death, to the extent such non-qualified stock options are unvested on such date and (iii) to the extent such non-qualified stock options are vested, one year from the date of termination of service for any reason other than death.